 Start with SAP BTP Document Management Service (DMS)

-Recently as a customer success engagement role, I had to dive into SAP Document Management Service (I will use SAP DMS in short) topic, since more and more customers are showing interest.
-It is not an easy thing, if you know nothing about SAP DMS before.
+Recently as a customer success engagement role, I had to dive into SAP BTP Document Management Service (I will use SAP BTP DMS in short) topic, since more and more customers are showing interest.
+It is not an easy thing, if you know nothing about SAP BTP DMS before.
 So here I want to take advantage of SAP blog posts, to summarize some resources and links, together with some my own experience, so that perhaps you can gain some “getting started” knowledge.

 First of all, what is SAP BTP DMS?